 These assistantship appointments include:

-- Monthly stipends normally as ½-time appointments teaching the equivalent of 4 courses per academic year (mid-August through mid-May)
+- Monthly stipends normally as ½-time 9-month appointments teaching the equivalent of 4 courses per academic year (mid-August through mid-May)

 - Tuition scholarships (50% tuition paid for MA program students; 100% tuition paid for MFA and PhD program students)

-- Health insurance benefits through the Student & Scholar Health Insurance Program no cost to the student for single plan coverage)
+- Health insurance benefits through the Student & Scholar Health Insurance Program at no cost to the student for single plan coverage)

 There are a few different awards available to current students in the graduate programs each year.
 These include departmental awards and scholarships which students must apply for each spring (early March deadline), Research Excellence Awards for which students are nominated by their major professor based on outstanding work as documented in their theses and dissertations, and Teaching Excellence Awards for which students are nominated by faculty and peers in the English Department.